rafaelldi/rafaelldi.github.io/_posts/2021-02-18-Orchestration.md

 info: CommunicationFoodDelivery.Consumers.DeliverOrderConsumer[0]
       Order with id = 99271053-7720-43de-a2fa-74a7b4d61e48 was delivered
 ```

+It is worth noting that you don't wait for the process to complete inside the controller (like we did) in real systems.
+Mostly, long-running processes are handled asynchronously.
+I'm going to show you how to do it in future posts.

 I didn't show all the code because the post is long enough as it is.
 You can find the project on GitHub.